Adeorgomes/tindog/README.md

 # tindog
-A dating site for dogs
+# A dating site for dogs
+# HTML css and vanilla javascript was used
+# This was my first website